PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

    The implementation would also probably not work as expected if provided a video of vehicle driving down in snowy/rainy/stormy weather conditions or if the LIVE Feed is from a vehicle driving down a road during night time.

-2) Th execution time of implementation of the various image processing algorithm was very high due to slower processing power of my CPU-Laptop.
+2) The execution time of implementation of the various image processing algorithm was very high due to slower processing power of my CPU-Laptop.
 The excution time should reduce significantly if the code is executed on GPU-enabled systems with considerably higher RAM